 A former abbot of one of the largest Tibetan Buddhist monasteries in the world, Khensur Jampa Tegchok has been teaching Westerners about Buddhism since the 1970s.

-Drawn from a lifetime of practice, Khensur Tegchok unpacks the heart of Buddhist philosophy—the emptiness of all appearances—with precision and clarity.
+Drawn from a lifetime of practice and with a deep respect for the intellectual capacity of his students, Khensur Tegchok unpacks the heart of Buddhist philosophy—the emptiness of all appearances—with precision and clarity.

 Engagingly edited by Venerable Thubten Chodron, emptiness is here approached from a host of angles beyond most treatments of the subject, while never sacrificing its conversational approach.